omics-datascience/differential_expression_analysis/limma/README.md

 - Create boxplots to compare expression distributions between samples.
 - Convert TPM values ​​to a log2 scale (TPM + 1) to stabilize variance.
-- Generate histograms of the expression distribution before and after the log2 transformation.
-- Save the plots to a plots.pdf file.
+- Save the plots to a pdf and png file.
-- Create a design matrix with the variable SEX as a factor.
+- Create a design matrix with the clinical variable as a factor.
 - Calculate the variance of each gene in the log-transformed data.
 - Eliminate genes with a variance less than the threshold (1e-4 by default).
 - Calculate the mean expression of each gene, set a percentile-based threshold (15% by default), and then eliminate genes with mean expression below this threshold.
-- Use the limma package to identify genes differentially expressed by sex (SEX), using the dataset modified with the two points above.
+- Use the limma package to identify genes differentially expressed by the clinical variable, using the dataset modified with the two points above.
 - Fit a linear model (lmFit) and apply the eBayes adjustment.
 - Extracts the results with corrected p-values ​​(Benjamini-Hochberg correction).
 - Returns the table of differentially expressed genes.